Ale Kino! International Young Audience Film Festival: Awards

 Golden Poznan Goats is the main festival award given to the best feature movies and short movies, in both cases separately for children's and youth's movies.
 In some years feature movies are divided into two additional categories – actor movies and animation movies.
 Occasionally Silver Poznan Goats, meaning "second place" and Bronze Poznan Goats or Poznan Goats, as the third, were admitted.
 In earlier years the awards were given in national and international competition, as well as in specific categories, like best actor, best music and others.
 Judges deciding on the winners are professional filmmakers from all over the world.
-Platinum Poznan Goats is awarded to the people who had a special contribution into children's media and filmography.
+Platinum Poznan Goats is awarded to the people who made a special contribution to children's media and filmography.

 Marcin and Marcinek are awards admitted by young viewers to the best feature and short movies.
-The judges are student of Poznań schools.
-Marcin are admitted by the youth, while Marcinek by children.
+The judges are students of Poznań schools.
+Marcin is admitted by the youth, while Marcinek by children.